pranavkdm/R-PointHop/README.md

 ## Introduction

 In this work, we introdcue R-PointHop which is am improved version of our previous work on point cloud registration named Salient Points Analysis (SPA).
-Link to the SPA paper can be found [here](https://ieeexplore.ieee.org/document/9301874).
+The SPA paper can be found [here](https://ieeexplore.ieee.org/document/9301874).

 ## Citation